-Once you’ve chosen a new gas package, the switching process is simple and safe.
+Once you’ve finished comparing gas suppliers and chosen a new gas package, the switching process is simple and safe.

-- The new supplier will ask you to fill out another short form.
+- Your new supplier will ask you to fill out a short form.

-- They will arrange a switching date, and ask for a meter reading to make sure they can work out your bill correctly.
+- They’ll arrange a switching date and ask for a meter reading to make sure they’re able to accurately bill you.
 They’ll also contact your current supplier to let them know you’re switching.

-- There’s a two-week ‘cooling off’ period, during which you can change your mind and stop the switch if you want.
+- There’s a two-week ‘cooling off’ period, during which you can change your mind and cancel the switch, if you want.

-What information do I need to start comparing gas prices and suppliers?
+What information do I need to start comparing gas suppliers and prices?